 Proposed regulatory change Required by § 11087(p) "Parent" means a biological, foster, or adoptive parent, a parent-in-law , a stepparent, a legal guardian, or other person who stood in loco parentis to the employee when the employee was a child.
 A biological or legal relationship is not necessary for a person to have stood in loco parentis to the employee as a child.
-Parent does not include a parent in law .
+Parent does not include a parent in law.
 Section 17 of AB 1578 (amending Gov. Code § 12945.2(b)(10)'s definition of "parent" to include "parent-in-law") (effective January 1, 2022) (q) Reserved.
-"Parent-in-law" means a spouse's or domestic partner's biological, foster, or adoptive parent, parent-in-law, stepparent, legal guardian, or other person who stood in loco parentis to the spouse or domestic partner when the spouse or domestic partner was a child.
-A biological or legal relationship is not necessary for a person to have stood in loco parentis to the spouse or domestic partner as a child.
-Gov. Code § 12945.2(b)(11) (existing definition of "parent-in- law") (effective January 1, 2021) in conjunction with Section 17 of AB 1578 (amending Gov. Code § 12945.2(b)(10)'s definition of "parent" to include "parent-in-law") (effective January 1, 2022) § 11094(b) CFRA's prohibition against "interference" prohibits an employer from discriminating or retaliating against an employee or prospective employee for having exercised or attempted to exercise CFRA rights or giving information or testimony regarding the employee's CFRA leave, or another person's CFRA or NPLA-leave, in any inquiry or proceeding related to any right guaranteed under this article.
+"Parent-in-law" means the parent of a spouse or domestic partner.
+Gov. Code § 12945.2(b)(11) (existing definition of "parent-in-law") (effective January 1, 2021) in conjunction with Section 17 of AB 1578 (amending Gov. Code § 12945.2(b)(10)'s definition of "parent" to include "parent-in-law") (effective January 1, 2022) § 11094(b) CFRA's prohibition against "interference" prohibits an employer from discriminating or retaliating against an employee or prospective employee for having exercised or attempted to exercise CFRA rights or giving information or testimony regarding the employee's CFRA leave, or another person's CFRA er NPLA leave, in any inquiry or proceeding related to any right guaranteed under this article.
 For example, if an employee on leave without pay would otherwise be entitled to full benefits (other than health benefits), the same benefits would be required to be provided to an employee on unpaid CFRA leave.
 By the same token, employers cannot use the taking of CFRA leave as a negative factor in employment actions, such as hiring, promotions or disciplinary actions; nor can CFRA leave be counted against an employee under an employer's attendance policies.
-Section 3 of SB 1383 (repealing the NPLA as of January 1, 2021: "[The NPLA] shall remain in effect only until January 1, 2021, and as of that date is repealed," Gov. Code § 12945.6(k)) § 11094(d) All individuals, and not merely employees who are CFRA-qualified, are protected from retaliation for opposing (e.g., filing a complaint about) any practice that is unlawful under CFRA-or NPLA.
-They are similarly protected if they oppose any practice that they reasonably believe to be a violation of CFRA or • Section 3 of SB 1383 (repealing the NPLA as of January 1, 2021: "[The NPLA] shall remain in effect only until January 1, 2021, and as
+Section 3 of SB 1383 (repealing the NPLA as of January 1, 2021: "[The NPLA] shall remain in effect only until January 1, 2021, and as of that date is repealed," Gov. Code § 12945.6(k)) § 11094(d) All individuals, and not merely employees who are CFRA-qualified, are protected from retaliation for opposing (e.g., filing a complaint about) any practice that is unlawful under CFRA or NPLA.
+They are similarly protected if they oppose any practice that they reasonably believe to be a violation of CFRA or Section 3 of SB 1383 (repealing the NPLA as of January 1, 2021: "[The NPLA] shall remain in effect only until January 1, 2021, and as these implementing regulations.